The curriculum of the UTMB Health Family Medicine Residency Program

 Morbidity & Mortality (M&M)

-M&M is a monthly resident-run conference involving the analysis of adverse outcomes in patient care, through peer review.
+M&M is a monthly resident-run conference involving the analysis of adverse outcomes in-patient outcomes, through peer review.

 The objectives of the M&M conference are to identify adverse